Better Email Marketing Software for Municipalities

 Most organizations have a challenge with content: there never seems to be enough of it.
-Municipalities on the other hand have seemingly endless content but face challenges around planning and executing an email engagement strategy to communicate with residents from multiple departments within the municipality – all the while being compliant and keeping admin overhead to a minimum.
+Municipalities, on the other hand, have seemingly endless content, but they face different challenges.
+With so many different stakeholders, it’s challenging to plan and execute an email engagement strategy that speaks to such diverse interests, while being compliant and keeping admin overhead to a minimum.

 The biggest challenge, however, is not bad strategy or lack of good content: it’s using software that truly fits the needs of a municipality.